Thank You for Joining Us at the 32nd Annual Dinner for Westchester Catholic Schools

-In our Northern Westchester/Putnam schools this year, we witnessed great opportunities for innovation and the cultivation of positive student attitudes.
-We have welcomed the energetic direction of two new principals to the region at St. Elizabeth Ann Seton and St. Columbanus Schools, where administrators are implementing a uniquely?Catholic student incentive program.
-With the goal of instilling core values into our students from bell to bell, the program motivates student engagement and promotes personal responsibility by intentionally celebrating good behavior.
+We welcomed the energetic direction of two new principals to the region at St. Elizabeth Ann Seton and St. Columbanus Schools, where administrators are implementing a uniquely?Catholic student incentive program that instills core values into our students from bell-to-bell.
+The program motivates student engagement and promotes personal responsibility by celebrating good behavior.